autogluon/autogluon/docs/model_zoo/index.rst

 EfficientNet
 ------------

-The pretrained EfficientNet [1]_ models are provided.
+The following pretrained EfficientNet [1]_ models are provided for image classification.
+The accuracy achieved by each model on a popular image classification benchmark is indicated, along with the image crop-size used by each model.

 ..
 [1] Tan, Mingxing, and Quoc V. Le. \
        "EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks.